Page 3 - Physical Look - Inside

 A quick tug on the shell, and we got straight to the internal inspection.
 The transient filter stage is the first input stage of a computer power supply, so we will take a look at that first.
 SilverStone has always done a great job in the past to make sure their power supplies met or exceeded the recommended requirements, and the Enhance based ST85F-GS is no exception.
 The SilverStone Strider Gold S ST85F-GS 850W has two ferrite coils, one metal oxide varistor, four metalized polyester X-capacitors, and four ceramic Y-capacitors.
 This is four times the amount of X capacitors and twice the amount Y capacitors than recommended.
 Considering how many modern day PSUs have missing MOVs, I am happy to see it here, as this component is used to stabilize spikes from the AC line along with a TVS diode.

-On the primary side, we can see two Japanese made Nippon Chemi-Con capacitors connected in parallel.
-Japanese made capacitors are usually what we expect from something in this price range, so this is nothing surprising.
+On the primary side, we can see two Japanese brand Nippon Chemi-Con capacitors connected in parallel.
+Japanese brand capacitors are usually what we expect from something in this price range, so this is nothing surprising.
 Our 850W version of SilverStone's Strider S series incorporates two 330µF x 420V capacitors for a total capacitance equivalence of a single 660µF x 420V capacitor (Remember that values add up when capacitors are hooked up in parallel, unlike resistors).
 These units are rated at 105c; whereas more value oriented power supplies usually use 85c rated capacitors.

 The active PFC circuit featured on the SilverStone Strider Gold S ST85F-GS 850W uses one Lite-On Semiconductor GBU15L06 glass passivated bridge rectifier.
 At 115V, the maximum rectified forward current capacity with heatsink is 15A each, so you can theoretically pull up to 1725W (15A * 1 diode * 115V) from the bridge rectifier at 100% efficiency -- of course, this is limited by the fact that it is not 100% efficient, and also neglects the fact that not every component in the system are able to keep up.
 Two Infineon IPP50R140CP power MOFSET transistors are used on the active PFC circuit on the SilverStone Strider Gold S power supply, with an NXP BYC15-600 power diode.
 One STMicroelectronics STP21N90K5 power MOSFET and one Fairchild Semiconductor FQP9N90C N-Channel MOSFET can also be found on the lone aluminum heatsink.
 Each Infineon IPP50R140CP MOFSET can deliver up to 15A at 100 degrees Celsius continuously.
 These transistors present a maximum resistance of 0.14 ohm when turned on; with a typical resistance of 0.13 ohm according to the manufacturer's data sheet.
 The STMicroelectronics STP21N90K5 MOSFET can deliver up to 11.6A at 100 degrees Celsius continuously; with a maximum resistance of 0.299 ohm, and a typical resistance of 0.25 ohm.
 This on characteristic is called Static Drain-Source On-Resistance, or commonly abbreviated as RDS(on).
 The more efficient the component is, the lower the RDS(on) value, since it wastes less power with lower resistance.